Phongvu003/WEB_Menu_Nha_Hang/README.md

-- Hello
-- Thank you for coming to see my project
+- Hello.
+Thank you for coming to see my project
 - contact me via nguyenphongvu003@gmail.com.
 - Have a nice day